 3. Enable your team for success.
 Provide employees with messaging to provide to customers and partners.
 Be truthful about what you don’t know and avoid sweeping statements that may prove to be false in the coming weeks.
 The world knows the uncertainty of COVID-19, and isn’t expecting you to predict the future.
 Rather, they want to be informed and confident that you’re responding to the best of your ability.
 You don’t want a situation where there are inconsistent and contradictory communications being shared with customers, business partners, suppliers, and investors.
 Furthermore, employees don’t like feeling uninformed or caught off-guard.
 Once employees are given messaging, choose communication channels that make sense for each stakeholder group.

-Tips for communicating with internal audiences:
+Tips for compassionate communication with internal audiences:

 1.Provide opportunities for employees to share their concerns.
-Offer employees remote working situations where possible without being punitive.
+Offer employees remote working situations were possible without being punitive.
 We’ve heard of companies telling employees they should use vacation days if they need to self-quarantine.
-This will only discourage people from taking actions to prevent the spread of the virus.
+This will only discourage people from taking action to prevent the spread of the virus.
 Employees who feel respected and that their health is being prioritized, are employees that are loyal and motivated.

 2. Over-communicate.
 Provide ongoing updates to employees around any potential impacts.
 What are you proactively doing?
 Don’t assume employees know how you’re prioritizing their health.
 If you have a large contractor workforce, ensure you’re also communicating with them in a timely manner.

 3. Respond to feedback.
 While it’s important to ask for feedback and communicate throughout times of stress, it is equally important to respond to the feedback provided.
 If employees take the time to share concerns, you need to respond.
-To keep a healthy dialogue going, companies need to demonstrate what they do with feedback they receive and how it informs the business.
+To keep a healthy dialogue going, companies need to demonstrate what they do with the feedback they receive and how it informs the business.

-In times of stress and uncertainty communication is necessary.
+In times of stress and uncertainty, communication is necessary.
 Don’t be afraid to communicate because of the changing nature of this epidemic or assume your stakeholders don’t need assurances.
 Show true leadership by providing open conversations and compassionate communications with your customers, investors, suppliers, and employees.